lambdaclass/concrete/docs/CONST_GENERICS_V1.md

 - A stdlib fixed-capacity API (`BoundedVec`, `RingBuffer`, `PacketBuf`) is about to be written and would otherwise ship as N hand-duplicated types or a single hard-coded capacity that callers cannot choose.
+- A no-alloc parser/buffer workload **duplicates types by size** (the same logic copy-pasted for `[u8; 64]` and `[u8; 384]`, etc.).
+- Freestanding/embedded work needs reusable stack/static buffers parameterized by
-- A parser/embedded workload needs capacity to be a caller-chosen compile-time parameter of a reusable type.
+  a caller-chosen compile-time capacity.
+- Proof/runtime obligations need reusable **capacity-indexed** APIs (one proved container reused at several N, rather than re-proving per hand-specialized type).

+## Implementation difficulty (for when the verdict flips)

+Narrow V1 is **moderate-to-hard (~7/10)** — not a research feature, but it is
+cross-cutting: it touches parser, type representation (types must carry *value* parameters, not just type parameters), resolver/checker (N is a compile-time integer, substituted into `[T; N]`), monomorphization (distinct specialization + mangled name per concrete N), layout/backend (N resolved before size/offset; no symbolic-N array reaches lowering), and obligation/report identity (bounds obligations, layout reports, proof artifacts must embed the concrete N).
+The **riskiest** parts are monomorphization + layout + obligation identity — that is where a missing-N path causes silent symbol/evidence collisions or wrong layouts.
+If V1 stays narrow it is feasible; if it drifts into general comptime or type-level arithmetic it becomes a major language subsystem (hence the hard exclusions above).
+The staged build is in Deliverables below.

-## Deliverables (when the verdict flips — NOT built now)
+## Deliverables — staged build (when the verdict flips; NOT built now)

+Each stage lands behind tests before the next, mirroring how every Phase 5 item shipped (build the gap, gate it, then proceed):

+1. **Design** — this doc (done).
-- Parser: `const N: u64` in the generic param list; const args in type application.
+2. **Parse + type model** — `const N: u64` in the generic param list and const args in type application; types carry value parameters.
+Rejected *before use* (parse/resolve), with the V1-excluded forms (`Buf<n + 1>` non-foldable, `Buf<runtime_len>`, non-integer params, missing const args) producing clear diagnostics.
-- Resolver/Check: `N` as a `u64`-typed value in scope, usable in `[T; N]` and body expressions; reject the V1-excluded forms above with clear diagnostics.
-- Mono: specialize per concrete `N`; thread `N` into the monomorphic name, layout, obligation ids, ledger, and backend contracts.
+3. **`[T; N]` inside generic structs/functions** — substitute `N` into array sizes and body bounds expressions.
+4. **Monomorphize by concrete literal N** — distinct specialization + mangled name per N (`Buf$u8$256` vs `Buf$u8$4096`); never collide.
+5. **Layout/backend** — resolve `N` before size/offset; no symbolic-N array
+   reaches lowering unspecialized.
+6. **Obligation/report identity** — bounds obligations, layout reports, ledger,
+   proof/evidence artifacts, and backend contracts all embed the concrete `N` (`index < 256`, not `index < N`) so evidence never collides or stales.
-- `examples/const_generics/{bounded_vec,ring_buffer,packet_buf}/` and
+7. **Gate** — `examples/const_generics/{bounded_vec,ring_buffer,packet_buf}/` and
+   `scripts/tests/check_const_generics_v1.sh` proving `PacketBuf<16>` vs
-  `scripts/tests/check_const_generics_v1.sh` — the gate must prove distinct capacities specialize separately, layout is capacity-specific, obligations name the instantiated size, and the excluded non-integer/comptime/reflection forms are rejected.
+   `PacketBuf<32>` specialize to distinct layouts AND distinct obligations, and that the excluded non-integer/comptime/reflection forms are rejected.

+The riskiest stages (4–6) are exactly where N must be threaded *everywhere* or silent collisions/wrong layouts result — see Implementation difficulty above.

 Until then this remains a recorded decision, not code — see KNOWN_HOLES.md ("unmade decisions / designed-deferred") and ROADMAP Phase 5 #6a.